hashicorp/terraform/website/docs/configuration/providers.html.md

 of a [resource](/docs/configuration/resources.html): create, read, update, delete.

-Every resource in Terraform is mapped to a provider based on longest-prefix matching.
-For example the `aws_instance` resource type would map to the `aws` provider (if that exists).
+Most providers require some sort of configuration to provide authentication information, endpoint URLs, etc. Where explicit configuration is required, a `provider` block is used within the configuration as illustrated in the following sections.

-Most providers require some sort of configuration to provide authentication information, endpoint URLs, etc. Provider configuration blocks are a way to set this information globally for all matching resources.
+By default, resources are matched with provider configurations by matching the start of the resource name.
+For example, a resource of type `vsphere_virtual_machine` is associated with a provider called `vsphere`.

 This page assumes you're familiar with the [configuration syntax](/docs/configuration/syntax.html)